 Five Quick Tips: A Veterinarian's Advice for Optimal Pet Health

-I recently asked integrative veterinarian Dr. Larry Siegler for a “short list” of the advice he regularly gives his clients:
+I asked integrative veterinarian Dr. Larry Siegler for a “short list” of the advice he regularly gives his clients.
+Here were his answers:

 2. Don’t over-vaccinate.
 Veterinary medicine is finally recognizing that the over-use of vaccines creates long-term, negative immune system consequences.